-The Ohio State University seeks qualified candidates for a 9 month, tenure-track faculty position.
+The Ohio State University seeks qualified candidates for a 9 month, tenure-track faculty position available in Wooster starting on Aug.
+16, 2018.
 The position will concentrate on Research and Extension.
 The successful candidate will conduct engineering sensor technology and/or big data management, analysis, and modeling research in two or more of the following areas: animal well-being and health management, optimization of animal nutrition and production environments, sustainable pasture production systems, food safety and traceability, livestock feed sourcing, and animal waste management.
-Successful Candidates may teach two or more of the following courses: animal systems modeling, environmental control of confinement housing, data acquisition and instrumentation for biological systems, automation for animal production systems, and microclimatology for agriculture.
+Successful Candidates will develop outreach programming in one or more of the following areas: animal systems modeling, environmental control of confinement housing, data acquisition and instrumentation for biological systems, automation for animal production systems, and microclimatology for agriculture.
 The successful candidate will be expected to establish a nationally and internationally recognized research program supported by extramural funding.
 Additional responsibilities include: provide leadership to the profession through state and national professional society participation, and advise graduate and undergraduate students and be involved with co-curricular programs or student clubs and organizations.
-This position is partially funded by Translational Data Analytics, a focus area of Ohio State's Discovery Themes Initiative, a significant investment that leverages the university's expansive scholarly resources, creativity and shared commitment to make a global impact.
+This position is partially funded by the Translational Data Analytics Institute, a focus area of Ohio State's Discovery Themes; a significant faculty hiring investment in key thematic areas in which the university can build on its culture of academic collaboration to make a global impact.

 Our Commitment to Diversity

 The Ohio State University is committed to fostering a culturally and intellectually diverse environment and encouraging all members of our learning community to reach their full potential.
 We are responsive to dual-career families and actively promote work-life balance to support our community members through a suite of institutionalized policies.
 We are an NSF ADVANCE Institution and a member of the Ohio/Western Pennsylvania/West Virginia Higher Education Recruitment Consortium.